 GIF via GIPHY

 Aside from your chosen animation style, you or your design team may have different ideas for how to design your actual animated video.
-While your script details everything in written form, finalizing the design will turn all your locations, characters, and objects into visual elements.
+While your script details everything in written form, finalizing the design will turn all your locations, characters, and objects into visual elements for your animation pipeline.

-This step includes drafting and finalizing how the sets and characters will look, the typography of your text, the dimensions of your objects, and the color palette you’ll employ throughout the animated video.
+This step includes drafting and finalizing how the sets and characters will look, the typography of your text, the dimensions of your objects, and the color palette you’ll employ throughout the animated video and set the image on your animation pipeline.

 Completing this step will shape the animation storyboard and visually align your story to your client’s creative brief.